Bhutanise People Showing Their Traditional Dance

 Duration15 Min

-Have a warm breakfast in the Hotel in Kathmandu, and Then Depart for the international airport by car/van/Bus.
+Have a warm breakfast at the Hotel in Kathmandu, then depart for the international airport by car/van,/Bus.
 If you are flying late in the evening from Kathmandu, please let us know; the check-out time is noon.

 Still, if you have enough time in Nepal, you may go on a short trek to Annapurna or to Lumbini, the Birthplace of Lord Buddha.